InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 and as the fruit of the [Aeonic Alchemy]({{ site.baseurl }}{% link _pages/works.md %}).
 Many more will be awakened upon contact with the Celestial beings.

-When a critical mass of the population on this planet have the Lesser and Greater Attainments, many of the chaff will also acquire those Attainments.
-At this time, it will be possible to open the gateway to the Outer Heavens, beginning the Final Judgment, known as Armageddon, when the Celestial beings will enter our world and all will witness the true Glory of God, purifying the Earth of profane scourge and heralding the establishment of the Kingdom of Christ.
-Civilization will be rebuilt
-and this next iteration will span the stars.

 [![The Gateway](https://img.youtube.com/vi/mlMM5YoMm5Q/0.jpg)](https://www.youtube.com/watch?v=mlMM5YoMm5Q)

 ## Trivial Attainments